HOW TO BECOME A HOUSE SITTER

-Would you like the opportunity to travel slowly, for longer with a bigger budget?
+Want to travel slowly, for longer with more money to spend along the way, while benefiting from the love of pets?
 Then keep reading.
-We can help you become a house sitter in simple easy steps with our house sitting guides and resources.
+We can help you become a house sitter in 6 simple easy steps with our popular house sitting guides.

 Whenever we stop and chat to people on our travels, we're asked about our house sitting lifestyle.
-The same questions pop up over and over again, as people are keen to know how this travel option benefits all involved.
+The same questions pop up over and over again.
 These are some of these most frequently asked questions about house and pet sitting.

 What does a house sitter do?